gyan1112/xmlCompression/README.md

 2. Here "TATEnc.txt" is the XMLn.
 3. The file named "Compress" is XMLs.
 4. We have created a Java program to create XMLs (which is taking more time), just to make the process more understandable.
+5. We did not use any XML parser to make the Substitution fast.
+We converted XMLn from XML with the help of regular expressions.
+So the given code will only run for the special types of XML.
+6. We have another code to run on every type of XML, but it takes longer.